peteash10/art.peteashton.com/about.md

 I'm an artist based in Birmingham in the North West of Europe.
 My work centers on cameras as post-photographic data-capture devices with an interest in realising their output through mechanical/human gesture.

-[I've started to develop and archive my work on Github](https://github.com/peteash10/Artworks) where you can find documentation and, where relevant, source materials and code.
+Alongside this formal portfolio site, [I record the process of my work on Github](https://github.com/peteash10/) where you can find documentation and, where relevant, source materials and code.

+I've been a practicing artist since 2013 after four decades of slowly coming to the conclusion I might be an artist.

 ## New work for 2017